tenstorrent/tt-studio/README.md

 | `--cleanup`     | Stop and remove all Docker services.                          |
 | `--tt-hardware` | Enable Tenstorrent hardware support in Docker Compose.        |

-To display more detailed help in the terminal one can run:
+To display the same help section in the terminal, one can run:

 ```bash
 ./startup.sh --help